 • Connie, the robot concierge at the Hilton McLean, VA, was named for Conrad Hilton, the chain’s founder.
 Standing a diminutive two feet tall, Connie is displayed on a reception countertop and uses its arms to point as it gives directions or recommends a restaurant.
 Programmed by IBM, Connie can also translate languages for international hotel guests.

-• The Aloft hotel chain (a Marriott brand) was an early adopter of robotic customer service, launching Botlr back in 2014.
+• The Aloft hotel chain was an early adopter of robotic customer service, launching Botlr back in 2014.
 Botlr is a play on ‘butler’ and dresses the part with its tuxedo design.
 Aloft has placed robots in more than 70 hotel properties worldwide to welcome arriving guests and ferry amenities & food orders to guest rooms.

 • If you’ve ever used the automatic pancake machine at a Holiday Inn Express, you realize that breakfast can be programmed.
 The M Social Hotel (a Millennium Hotels brand) has introduced AUSCA (sounds like Oscar), a robotic chef in Singapore.
 AUSCA works in the hotel restaurant, Beast & Butterflies, where he cooks two eggs per order, either prepared as an omelet or fried sunny-side up.
 The hotel also uses AURA, a female robot, to help cover the front desk and deliver items to hotel guests.